How to keep your pets safe in unhealthy air quality

-The unhealthy air quality in Washington from wildfire smoke can take a toll on your pets, and even cause some serious health issues.
+The unhealthy air quality in Colorado from wildfire smoke can take a toll on your pets, and even cause some serious health issues.

+Our sister station in Seattle has been reporting on ways residents can keep themselves (and pets) safe.

 Dr. Jessica Reed, medical director for Seattle Humane, says pet owners should keep animals inside and limit their exercise when the air quality is at unhealthy levels.